LaserFR/LaserFR/tests/readme.md

 2. **Directory Structure**:
    - Place your images in the `data/real_images` directory.
-   - Ensure the `results` directory exists or the code will create it before saving the CSV.

 3. **Run the Script**:
    - Execute the script in a Python environment: